DFE-Digital/github-actions/DraftReleaseByTag/README.md

 ### Purpose
 During the workflow creating a Draft release is necessary, but there is no simple method to return it.
+Since we are calling the API and we are returning information that can be used later, we might as well make it available.

 ### Input Parameters
 * TAG - Tag of the Release you require
-* TOKEN - Token
+* TOKEN - GITHUB Token

 ### Outputs
-* ID - ID of the found release
+* release_id - ID of the found release
+* release_name - Name of the release
+* release_body - Body text of the release
+* found - 1 or 0 depending on whether the release was found ( depreciated )

 ### Example
 ```